-- a) Reasonable efforts have been made to secure their continued use for their current purposes and/or alternative provision is made. - b) The land or building in question has fallen out of use; and - c) Need for the new proposal can be demonstrated.
+- a) Reasonable efforts have been made to secure their continued use for their current purposes and/or alternative provision is made.
+For example, demonstrating that the operation of the existing facility is no longer viable in terms of market attractiveness, following the marketing of the facility for at least one year. - b) The land or building in question has fallen out of its current community use; and - c) Need for the new proposal can be demonstrated.